Welcome School of Medicine Alums!

-I am excited to serve as the new President of the Stony Brook School of Medicine Alumni Association.
-Our goal is to build strong and lasting relationships with our present and future alumni across the country, while providing support for our current students and advancing the interests of professional education in medicine.
+Our goal continues to be building strong and lasting relationships with our alumni across the country, providing support for our current students and advancing the interests of professional education in medicine.

 - Updating us and your classmates on “what’s new” with Class Notes

-- Drop us an email with ideas and concerns so that we may be more responsive to your needs
+- Dropping us an email with ideas and concerns so that we may be more responsive to your needs

-- Joining us at one of our coming events featured on our website
+- Joining us at one of our upcoming events featured on our website

-- Participate in our HOST (Help Our Students Travel) program
+- Participating in our HOST (Help Our Students Travel) program

-- Become a member of our Alumni Board
+- Becoming a member of our Alumni Board

-- Consider a gift to support one of our scholarship funds:
+- Considering a gift to support one of our scholarship funds:

 I hope you join me in participating and strengthening the bonds between alumni, present students and the School of Medicine.
 Pride and tradition at Stony Brook School of Medicine starts with us.